Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 .. code:: bash

+    # cd into the plugin directory, then:
+    cd unit-test
-    # cd into the plugin directory and run the Python 3 based test:
+    # run the Python based test:
-    ./test3
+    ./run

 sudoers File